koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 **Subscriptions intended for unsupported hardware are not eligible for technical assistance or refunds.**

 See the [Buyer's Guide](/buyers-guide/cameras) for recommended camera hardware.

-## Manage or Cancel Subscriptions

-The Scrypted NVR subscription can be managed at the [billing portal](https://billing.scrypted.app).
-This includes adding or removing licenses from an account, or cancelling the subscription.

 ## Cancellation Policy